Cults: More Than Those Who Knock On Your Door (Oct. 25, 2008, revised April 2010)

 3. Complete control of your theological and personal agenda by the group.
 You need this groups' special knowledge, all of it, if you are to lead their new and better life.

 Any faith knowledge prior to your introduction to the group and it's agenda, is devalued or "wrong", or in some way seriously deficient.
-Thus, you must get on the groups' demmanding schedule right away and unlearn what you already know about God and make up for "lost time."
-This runs the gamut from meeting four or more times a week, to one's associations, to one's bank accounts; it goes beyond compassion to meddling and manipulation.
+Thus, you must get on the groups' demmanding schedule right away and unlearn what you already know about God so as to make up for "lost time."
+This runs the gamut from meeting four or more times a week, to managing one's associations, to one's bank accounts; it goes way beyond Christian compassion to meddling and manipulation.

 4. Leaders and inner group control folks based on reward and punishment and shame and intimidation, rather than guide and build up folks by free faith acts and the Holy Ghost empowerment that follows living by faith and challenges to maturity, according to the word of God.

 Nowhere in any scripture is obsequious service to church leadership lifted up.
 Remember when Joshua obsequiously tattled to Moses on Eldad and Medad, two of the seventy elders that missed their ordination in the Tent:

 " 'Eldad and Medad are prophesying in the camp.'
 Joshua son of Nun, who had served Moses since he was a boy spoke up and said, my lord Moses [oh 'good master' said the rich young man] stop them!